-Annually provide seasonal roosting, permanent water for feeding, or nesting habitat for wetland wildlife.
-This practice involves wetland shallow management (creation or restoration), greentree reservoir creation or management, and other moist soil management such as rotational grazing or exclusion (fencing out) of livestock from wetlands, especially during the growing season.
-This practice should be a part of an overall habitat management plan.
-Annual management as described in management plan, such as water level manipulation qualifies.
-Construction and maintenance of a new project will qualify for 10 years.
+Annually provide seasonal or permanent water roosting, feeding, or nesting habitat for wetland wildlife.
+This practice involves shallow wetland management, creation or restoration. greentree reservoir creation or management, and other moist soil management.
+Selective herbicide applications mav be necessary for control of problem wetland vegetation.
+Annual management described in management plan, such as water level manipulation qualifies.

 Over 50% of Texas' wetlands have disappeared.
-Wetland management, restoration or creation is extremely important for wetland dependent wildlife
+Wetland management, restoration or creation is extremely important for wetland dependent wildlife.